 Why manage your own super?

-It is important to know that, while there are many benefits of managing your own super fund, there are also a number of risks you should be aware of and take into consideration.
+It is important to know that, while there are benefits of managing your own super fund, there are also a number of risks and obligations you should be aware of and take into consideration.

 From these two sources are some key points you should consider:

 - Create and follow a well-researched investment strategy that ensures that your fund will meet all of your retirement needs.
 Guessing is not a good idea!

 - Keep well-organized and thorough records of everything.
 You will need to provide financial statements, complete a tax return, and participate in an audit every year.

 - Comply with important legal and tax policies, and be aware of the responsibilities of being the trustee of your fund.
 Should you ever do anything wrong, there are also big fines and penalties.

 - Make sure you have enough time to do administrative tasks, like paperwork, research and fund management.

 - Have good financial and legal skills or advisors who will assist you in these matters.
 Your retirement fund is probably your largest investment after your home, so it’s important to know what you are doing.

 - Organize your own life insurance, income protection and disability cover.